lenvanessen/craft-multi-translator/README.md

-# Deepl Translator
+# Multi Translator

-Translate content of elements using the Deepl API
+Translate content of elements using external services

 ## Requirements